radroid/advent-of-code/README.md

 # Advent of Code 2020 Challenge
 This year is the first time I am taking on this challenge.
+Know more about the challenge here: [Advent of Code About](https://adventofcode.com/)

 Message me on discord (Username: RaDroid#5675) if you want to join the private leaderboard!
 Connect on other social media platforms if more comfortable with that.
 [LinkedIn](https://www.linkedin.com/in/raj-dholakia/)

 ![Github Follow](https://img.shields.io/github/followers/radroid?label=Follow&style=social)